michalporeba/flutter-state-show/README.md

 # flutter-state-show

-A simple application built to experiment and demonstrate different approaches to state management in flutter.
+A simple application consisting of two sliders, a few buttons and a controlled by them square to show how different state management methods in flutter compare to each other.